observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 As expected, we require Application Insights.
 However, we'll also need a Log Analytics workspace to support our Application Insights instance.

-> If you're curious about how Log Analytics and Application Insights work together, explore this section [Azure 101]() for more information.
+> If you're curious about how Log Analytics and Application Insights work together, explore this section [Azure 101](tbd) for more information.

+First, let's create a Log Analytics workspace in our resource group.
+Feel free to use either the Azure portal or any other tools for this task.

+Afterward, you can create an Application Insights resource, and be sure to specifically select the just-created Log Analytics workspace as the backing for the new Application Insights resource.